 In this day and age of satellite television, home video game systems, iPods and other toys that entertain and often isolate us, it is sometimes difficult to recall that not too long ago, there was a time when there were no expensive electronic toys to keep us occupied.
 The older I get, the more I wax nostalgic for those days of old and, increasingly, I find myself trying to minimize my use modern distractions so that I can relax, whether that is with a good book or a game of backgammon or cribbage.
-Even though playing with SplatMaster shotguns are incredibly fun, a board game can fulfill my need for the days of old.

 I am doing my best to involve my family in my exploration of what I consider to be 19th century pastimes.
 Just this past week, I have found a willing audience for three consecutive nights while I read Dickens’ A Christmas Carol aloud.
 The lyrical quality of Dickens’ prose is far and away more satisfying and inspiring than anything we could have found on television and it was a wonderful shared experience for us.
 The experience was even more special because I was able to read a version of Dickens’ Christmas tale which my parents had given me more than thirty years ago.